HobDev/CustomPinSample/README.md

     }
 ```

-Add strings.xml and Constants.cs to .gitignore as the Google places api key is a secret and should not to pushed to the remote repo.
+Add strings.xml and Constants.cs to .gitignore as the Google places api key is a secret and should not to pushed to the remote repo.<br />

+Replace CustomPin with Pin in MapPage to get default platform pins on the map.